isacssouza/guestbook-go/README.md

 This repository contains the application source code and the [guestbook-go-config](../../../guestbook-go-config) repository contains the Kubernetes and ArgoCD manifests to deploy the application.
 Using a separate repository for configuration is one of the best practices of GitOps.

 Now go ahead and fork both repositories into your GitHub account.
+After forking, clone them to your local environment.

 ### Change github URLs

-There are some files in the guestbook-go-config repo with URLs for the `isouza-daitan` GitHub user.
+There are some files in the `guestbook-go-config` repo with URLs for the `isouza-daitan` GitHub user.
 You will need to change those to use your username.
-You can use the command below.
+You can use the command below on the root of the `guestbook-go-config` repo.
 Don't forget to change `<github-user>` to the actual username.

 ```sh
 find . -name '*.yaml' | xargs sed -i'' 's/isouza-daitan/<github-user>/g'